In this recipe

 Store pasta with tomato cream sauce in the fridge for up to 3 days.
 Keep it in an airtight container to stay fresh.

 Don’t freeze pasta with sauce or the sauce separately.
 Red pasta sauce with heavy cream doesn’t freeze well.
 When thawed, the sauce can curdle, and the texture won’t be the same.
 If you want to freeze the sauce, make it without the heavy cream first.
-Freeze it — check our guide on how to freeze tomato sauce.
+Freeze it.
 Then defrost, add the cream, mix with pasta in the pan, and stir in the cheese until it melts.

 How to Reheat